anthonycr/Mockingbird/README.md

 # Mockingbird

 A minimalist faking framework exclusively for verifying interactions.
-It generates fake implementations of interfaces that can be verified during a test.
+It generates fake implementations of interfaces that can be verified during a test using Kotlin Symbol Processing (KSP).
 It does not allow mocking behavior or return values, and does not support mocking concrete classes.

 ## Usage